hyungjungkim/nvidia-omniverse-issac-sim-ext-dev/README.md

 # Developing an Isaac Sim extension
-This repository contains example codes I tested for developing extensions for the Isaac Sim application on the NVIDIA Omniverse platform.
+This repository contains examples I tested for developing an extension for the Isaac Sim application on the NVIDIA Omniverse platform.

 ## Test environment
 |Items|Computer 1|Computer 2|